mviereck/dockerfile-x11docker-xfce-wine-playonlinux/README.md

 # x11docker/xfce-wine-playonlinux

-XFCE desktop containing wine and playonlinux
+XFCE desktop containing wine, playonlinux and pulseaudio.

- - Use x11docker to run image.
+ - Use x11docker to run image on a second X server with GUI and pulseaudio sound support.
  - Get x11docker and x11docker-gui from github:
 https://github.com/mviereck/x11docker